 Related: Compare and contrast: Old Forge pizza vs. Sicilian Pan Fried Pizza

 Thomas has developed an impressive system so that he can prep every single pizza himself.
 Just like any cook would do, he preps his ingredients and arranges them in different sizes on a cold line.
-He memorizes where each is and the motions required to prep a perfectly balanced tray.
+He memorizes each ingredient’s location on the prep table and the motions required to prep a perfectly balanced tray.

 “I know exactly where they are, and I know exactly how much goes on, and I have this system where I put the pan in front, in a certain way, and I spin the pan, and I guide my hand to guide the line around the cheese,” Thomas told WPTV. “[With] the double white, I know how much, how many handfuls to put in.
 I know how many swipes across with pepper, how many swipes across with garlic salt.”

 The rest of the Twisted Tomato operation is mostly a family affair.
 Thomas’s dad works the pizza oven, his mom waits tables, his wife, Adrienne, handles accounting and runs the takeout program, while the couple’s teenage daughter serves as a hostess.
-The Twisted Tomato does have additional staff, as well, and that includes Thomas’s latest hire: Drew Merritt, a man with visual impairment, who was being trained up on various tasks during WPTV’s latest visit to the restaurant.
+The Twisted Tomato does have additional staff, as well, and, as of late 2023, that included another man with visual impairment, who was being trained up on various tasks.

 Thomas said he hopes to hire more visually impaired employees.
 It’s just one of the many ways Thomas feels like he is paying his success forward—he also donates a dollar of every sale, split down the middle between the American Foundation of the Blind and the Leukemia and Lymphoma Society.
 He said he hopes his story is inspiring not just to those who are visually impaired, but to everyone who reads about the Twisted Tomato.